A Quick Guide To MITI / MIDA Manufacturing Licenses

 Manufacturing License threshold

-- a workforce of minimum 80% Malaysian full-time employees
+- A workforce of minimum 80% Malaysian full-time employees

-- either a minimum shareholders’ funds of RM2.5 million, or
+- Either a minimum shareholders’ funds of RM2.5 million, or employ at least 75 full-time employees

 Benefits of meeting the threshold